-Boulevard 1 Mission St./Steuart St., The Embarcadero.
-Co-owned by chef Nancy Oakes and acclaimed local restaurant designer Pat Kuleto, this sumptuous restaurant offers a feast for both the palate and the eyes and has long been one of the most popular restaurants in town.
+Boulevard 1 Mission St./Steuart St. Co-owned by chef Nancy Oakes and acclaimed local restaurant designer Pat Kuleto, this sumptuous restaurant offers a feast for both the palate and the eyes and has long been one of the most popular restaurants in town.
 Diners enter the gorgeous 1889 French-style building via a revolving door.
 The belle époque-style interior features stunning mosaic tiled floors as well as sensuous blown-glass light fixtures and pressed tin and ironwork accents.
 Some tables have three-landmark views--of the Ferry Building, Embarcadero Center, and the Bay Bridge.
 Large, serious forks foreshadow the exciting, full-flavored dishes to follow.
 One flawless meal here began with a Chinese-seasoned appetizer of two perfect prawns intertwined over a plump rock shrimp dumpling.
 The entree was a thick, honey-cured pork loin served with roasted potatoes and baby spinach.
 A pear tart with caramel sauce and vanilla bean ice cream provided a delightful finish.

 Delancey Street Restaurant 600 The Embarcadero/Brannan St. The comfortable open room here lets in plenty of light and even a glimpse of the bay.
 Though that is enough to lure in plenty of diners, this special restaurant is also a training school of the Delancey Street Foundation--the country’s largest and most acclaimed self-help residential organization for former hard-core criminals.
 Completely self-supporting, it considers all tips as donations and all restaurant profits go directly to caring for the residents.
 Interestingly, no resident who has finished the 2-year training program has ever gone on to commit a serious crime.
 In this win-win atmosphere, it seems impossible to leave unsatisfied.
 Lunch is a particular bargain, with plenty of well-priced, well-executed sandwiches, a hot dog, a hamburger, and an assortment of heart-healthy items--including a Chocolate Decadence dessert that claims only 200 calories and 6 grams of fat.
 The menu changes daily and features international home-style dishes and also items reflecting the current residents’ backgrounds.